 |Moderately juicy, pull-off-the-bone tender||165°F (74°C)||4 to 8 hours|

-This guide was produced in partnership with Anova Culinary, makers of the Anova Precision Cooker.
+This guide was produced for Serious Eats as part of our partnership with Anova, the makers of the Anova Precision Cooker.